Skip Nav Destination

 Published: 05 November 2020

-... blood pressure (BP) in hypertensive animals.
+... of blood pressure (BP) in hypertensive animals.
 The oral administration of RB150 renamed firibastat by WHO, an APA inhibitor prodrug, targeting only the S1 subsite, decreases BP in hypertensive patients from various ethnic origins.
 To identify new families of potent and selective APA inhibitors, we...

 Includes: Supplementary data